Regardless if you are a beginner or sew for a living, a dress form is a useful piece of equipment to have in your arsenal.

 Since we all know that fitting is the most difficult and frustrating part of sewing, let’s make it a little bit easier today by reviewing which dress form or mannequin you need, and where to buy a sewing a mannequin.

 Dress Form Vs. Mannequin

-Beginners often ask which mannequin body for sewing is best.
-This shows some misunderstanding about the difference between a dress form and a mannequin, and which one you need for sewing.
-Let’s start of by looking for the definition of both in the Merriam-Webster dictionary:
+Beginners often ask which mannequin body for sewing is the best.
+This is a little tricky to answer and shows some misunderstanding about the difference between a dress form and a mannequin when it comes to sewing.
+Let’s start off by looking for the definition of both in the Merriam-Webster dictionary: